Tag: President Treason

 Mansplaining at its finest.

 He’s so clueless and so narcissistic and so passionately in love with himself that he thinks he can Explain things to the rest of the world, and the rest of the world will listen and nod and understand.
-He fails to consider … Read the rest
+He fails to consider that the rest of the world doesn’t see him the way he sees himself.
+He thinks it sees him the way he sees himself, except with envy instead of glorious satisfaction.

 So Trump took Comey aside and asked him to drop the investigation into Flynn.